 A number of support channels are available for getting help with rspec-filesystem:

-Last published over 4 years ago by Tony Burns.
+Last published about 5 years ago by Tony Burns.